-Letter of Critical Review: A letter from a qualified person knowledgeable about the grant project subject matter who is not involved in the project but who will give a comprehensive, objective analysis of the subject matter (exhibit text, manuscript, script, etc.).
-At least one of the letters must be from a person outside the applicant organization, although best practice would be to have both letters come from individuals outside the applicant organization to ensure a nonbiased, independent content review.
+Letter of Critical Review: A letter from an independent qualified person knowledgeable about the grant project subject matter who will give a comprehensive, objective analysis of the subject matter (exhibit text, manuscript, script, etc.).
+At least one of the letters must be from a person outside the applicant organization, although best practice would be to have both letters come from individuals outside the applicant organization to ensure an unbiased, independent content review.
 The people providing critical reviews must have proper credentials (e.g., an expert in the subject matter).